 One week in Spain Itinerary – Planning for your trip to Spain

-From all major cities in Canada and the US (North America basically), fares to Barcelona was cheaper, and the price difference between the two was about 100 odd dollars.
+From all major cities in Canada and the United States (North America basically), fares to Barcelona was cheaper, and the price difference between the two was about 100 odd dollars.
 A visit to Barcelona – Catalonia’s largest city and capital is a must.

 Day 1 of Spain Itinerary– Arriving in Barcelona Spain